 How do we make sense of the world through political analysis?
 This course provide students with sufficient training to be able to read, interpret, and critically evaluate political analysis.
 It also equips students with essential tools for conducting the independent study and research that will be part of their Masters dissertation.

 Stream Core Course 1: New Political Communication (Autumn Term)

 This course examines the relationship between media, politics and democracy in contemporary political life.
 It focuses on a number of important themes, including theories of media effects, the construction of political news, election campaigning, government communications and spin, media regulation, the emergence of the Internet, the globalisation of media, agenda setting, and propaganda and the role of media in foreign policy and military intervention.
 The overarching rationale is that we live in an era of new political communication, in which the massive diversity of media, new technologies, and new methodologies demand new forms of analysis.
 The approach will be comparative and international.

-Stream Core Course 2: Internet and New Media Politics (Spring Term)
+Stream Core Course 2: Internet and New Media Politics (Autumn or Spring Term)